 Our Board of Directors currently consists of three (3) members.
-The Board has affirmatively determined that Mr. Shelton, is an independent directors.
-The "nominated" three (3) directors for the 2011 Annual Meeting are independent with the exception of Mr. Kyte, our Chief Executive Officer and Mr. Blum, our President.
+The Board has affirmatively determined that, Mr. Shelton is an independent director.
+The "nominated" three (3) directors for the 2012 Annual Meeting are independent with the exception of Mr. Kyte, our Chief Executive Officer and Mr. Blum, our President.